 In partnership with Hau‘oli Mau Loa Foundation’s Environmental Leadership Pathways Initiative, the HCC Student Scholarship Program aims to provide a one-of-a-kind career development opportunity for students and emerging professionals interested in pursuing a career in a conservation-related field.
 If accepted, student scholarship recipients are able to attend the conference for a reduced rate of $50.
 Celebrating its 5th year, this program has grown to include high school students, college students and emerging professionals across the Hawaiian Islands.
 This year, HCA is accepting 180 students into the program.

-Preference will be given to eligible applicants who meet the evaluation criteria:
+Preference will be given to applicants who meet the following criteria::

 - A resident of Hawaiʻi

 - A current Hawaiʻi high school junior or senior, OR a recent graduate of a Hawaiʻi high school